 Students’ minds are not blank slates.
 Rather, they contain students’ existing understanding of the world around them.
 Research shows that students encode information better when they connect it to their existing understandings.

-So, the first of the seven learning strategies is integrating with prior knowledge.
+So, the first of the seven learning strategies is integrating with prior knowledge, which researchers sometimes call elaboration.
+Research shows that students encode information better when they connect it to their existing understandings.

 You need to teach students to ask themselves what they think they know about the topic at hand – before they begin to engage with it.